A timeline of the investigations into Tyre Nichols' death after a traffic stop and arrest by Memphis police - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Nick Valencia, Chris Boyette, Jamiel Lynch, Raja Razek, Eric Levenson, Dakin Andone, Theresa Waldrop, Steve Almasy, Sara Smart and Hannah Rabinowitz contributed to this report.
+CNN’s Nick Valencia, Mark Morales, Chris Boyette, Jamiel Lynch, Raja Razek, Eric Levenson, Dakin Andone, Theresa Waldrop, Steve Almasy, Melissa Alonso, Andy Rose, Sara Smart and Hannah Rabinowitz contributed to this report.

-Note: Correction: A previous version of this story misspelled RowVaughn Wells’ first name.